Seaweed Health Foundation / Resources Resources

 Him beneath the salt sea, me upon the shore,

 By sunlight or moonlight we'll lift the wrack no more.

 Wrack Seaweed Song 1905

-Sea Wrack composed and sung in 1905 by Sir Hamilton Harty (Irish Ballad)
+Sea Wrack composed by Sir Hamilton Harty in 1905 and sung by Russell Malcolm (Irish Ballad)

 The Standard seeks to ensure that consumers will have access to the nutritional profile of seaweed products, with adequate data to satisfy themselves of their total quality and safety.

 The current NFS Inspection Protocol remains under development in co-operation with seaweed producers and product brand owners.

 Seaweed Festival 2017